cristinaruiz21/WorkoutTracker/README.md

 # WorkoutTracker
 # Description:

-    This program allows the user to track cardio and resistance workouts.
-This app will help you stack on track to reach your fitness goals.
+    This program allows the user to track cardio and resistance workouts to assist them in reaching their fitness goals.
+This app will help you stack on track as it allows you to add your workouts and view your stats for the week.

 # Table of Contents:
 *[Installation](#installation)